skanev/playground/scheme/sicp/notes/week-01.markdown

 [why-python]: http://www.wisdomandwonder.com/link/2110/why-mit-switched-from-scheme-to-python

+## Invariant quantity

+There is an interesting idea in exercise 1.16.
+We're designing an iterative algoright to do fast exponentiation.
+For each iteration we are keeping three state variables (a, b and n) and we require that an invariant holds on each iteration (namely abⁿ is constant).
+The three of them change on each iteration, but the abⁿ remains unchanged. n is reduced on every iteration and when it finaly reaches 0, the result is in a.

+Invariant quantities appear to be an interesting way to design algorithms.

 ## Some school-level algebra

 I just love it when I discover something neat in algebra I learned in school.
 Namely, there is a neat way to geometrically explain (n + 1)².
 Assume we have a square with size n and we want to increase its size with n.
 Here's a nice ASCII graphic: